 The case began when a citizen tried to request all the information described above, but the Federal Public Service (SFP) indicated that it could not locate a document with the characteristics and level of detail required.

 Nonetheless, the Directorate of Transparency and Open Government informed that more than a dozen sanctions have been imposed on ex-officials, individuals, and companies, which have resulted in disqualifications for up to 10 years in public service and economic sanctions amounting to more than 1,639 million pesos, without a final resolution.
 Likewise, the agency indicated that it has investigations and administrative liability proceedings in progress and, as additional information, referred to the disqualification of a high-level official in Petróleos Mexicanos (Pemex).

 After analyzing the case, Commissioner Guerra Ford determined that the Public Function did not carry out the search procedure provided for in the Federal Transparency Law, since "it did not consult all the competent administrative units to gather the requested information."

 It was verified that they also have the Legal Affairs Unit, the Responsibilities Unit of Petróleos Mexicanos, the Directorate of Registration of Sanctioned Persons, and the General Directorate of Responsibilities and Patrimonial Verification, which "have powers to legally represent the SFP, substantiate procedures of administrative responsibilities and impose sanctions".

-Under these considerations, the Plenary of INAI revoked the response of the Ministry of Public Administration and instructed it to make a search in its physical and electronic files, with a broad criterion, in all competent areas, without omitting the aforementioned, in order to provide the individual with the documents containing the requested information.
+Under these considerations, the Plenary of INAI revoked the response of the Ministry of Public Administration and instructed it to search for its physical and electronic files, with a broad criterion, in all competent areas, without omitting the aforementioned, to provide the individual with the documents containing the requested information.